cmilando/RtSliding_v2/Readme.md

 ### next steps
 * reimplementing xbeta and xsigma
-* adding the J dimension back in
+* adding the J dimension back in -- confirm that this works if P is diagonal ones
+* change prior on R to gamma to get it to match EpiEstim